 wrap – the determination that a cluster color is false.
 The opposing color is confirmed.

-X-chain – an AIC through candidates of a single value (X).
+X-chain – an AIC of candidates of a single value (X).

-X-panel – a single value grid for the remaining candidates of each number, without clues.
+X-panel – a set of tables showing the remaining candidates of each value, without clues.

-XY railway – a set of curves on a bv map showing possible paths of XY-chains
+XY railway – a set of curves on the bv map showing possible paths of XY-chains